terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-bank.md

 Terra's Bank module inherits from Cosmos SDK's [`bank`](https://docs.cosmos.network/master/modules/bank/) module.
 This document is a stub, and covers mainly important Terra-specific notes about how it is used.
 :::

-The Bank module is the base transactional layer of the Terra blockchain: it allows assets to be sent from one `Account` to another.
-Bank defines 2 types of Send-Transactions: `MsgSend` and `MsgMultiSend`.
+The bank module is the base transactional layer of the Terra blockchain.
+This module allows assets to be sent from one `Account` to another.
+The bank module defines 2 types of Send-Transactions: `MsgSend` and `MsgMultiSend`.
 These messages automatically incur a stability fee, which is performed by the [ante handler in the `Auth` module](spec-auth.md#stability-fee).

 ## Message Types